tulasinayak/Membership-Inference-attack-project/README.md

 ### 3. task2_resnet34_tinyimagenet
 Dataset: Tiny ImageNet (The dataset for this notebook was saved on the drive)\
 Target Model: Resnet34\
 In this notebook, the shadow model was trained using the shadow.p dataset and saved.
+The shadow model architecture was similar to that of the target model with changes in the classifier layer.
 After training the shadow model, the dataset for the attack model was generated (member and non-member confidence).
 A neural network-based binary classifier (Attack model) was trained using the dataset generated from the shadow model.
 The confidence scores of the eval.p dataset was then obtained by feeding it into the target model.
 This confidence score was then passed through the attack model and the resulting accuracy was more than 90%.
+Finally for the test.p dataset the confidence scores were obtained from the target model and these confidence scores were then evaluated by the attack model.
+The resulting prediction was put into a numpy list and was saved and submitted for evaluation.

 ### 4. task3_mobilenetv2_tinyimagenet:
 Dataset: Tiny ImageNet (The dataset for this notebook was saved on the drive)\